 Introducing Key Stage 4

 Beginning of specialisation

-Students join Key Stage 4 in year 10 and begin their selected program of study in specialist classes with experienced teachers to help them achieve the best results.
-The IGCSE programs of study are two years in length with formal external examinations at the end of year 11.
+Pupils join Key Stage 4 in year 10 and begin their selected programme of study in specialist classes with experienced teachers to help them achieve the best results.
+The IGCSE programmes of study are two years in length with formal external examinations at the end of year 11.

 Growth and academic freedom

 Core subjects include Mathematics, English Language, English Literature, Science (Biology, Chemistry, Physics) and a foreign language.
 A wide range of other subjects are available and may include Geography, History, Art & Design, Business Studies, Physical Education, Music, Computer Science, Global Perspectives and Science.

 Key Stage 4 characterises a time of growth and academic freedom, where pupils are led to explore their interests and aspirations in depth.
 Whilst there is a great emphasis on academic studies, they are encouraged to continue their personal growth through the additional activities they can engage in beyond the classroom.

 The Cambridge International Project Qualification allows learners to demonstrate engagement with a topic of their choice beyond the confines of the curriculum.
 The IPQ is an independent research project that requires the candidate to construct an appropriate question, undertake a literature review, and design and carry out their research.
 The IPQ helps pupils progress to higher education and is valued the same as half an A- Level in UCAS.